opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Administering or Managing Classifier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Classification information is based on MAC addresses, protocol, ports and IP.
-ACL gathers this information and is assigned to an RSP which turns to be a specific path for a Service Chain.
+Classification information is based on MAC addresses, protocol, ports, and IP.
+ACL gathers this information and is assigned to an RSP which becomes a specific path for a Service Chain.

 Iptables Classifier
 ~~~~~~~~~~~~~~~~~~~

 Classifier manages everything from starting the packet listener to
 creation (and removal) of appropriate ip(6)tables rules and marking
 received packets accordingly.
-Its functionality is **available only on
+Its functionality is available only on
-Linux** as it leverdges **NetfilterQueue**, which provides access to
+Linux as it leverages **NetfilterQueue**, which provides access to
-packets matched by an **iptables** rule.
+packets matched by an iptables rule.
 Classifier requires **root
 privileges** to be able to operate.

-So far it is capable of processing ACL for MAC addresses, ports, IPv4
+So far it is capable of processing ACL for MAC addresses, ports, IPv4,
 and IPv6.
 Supported protocols are TCP and UDP.

 Classifier Architecture